-All freestanding signs are to be constructed with a base made up of stone, brick, or other architecturally compatible base material.
+All freestanding signs shall be constructed with a base made up of stone, brick, or other architecturally compatible base material.
 The sign is to be connected to the base.
+The sign base may be up to three (3) feet in height.
 The sign base shall be made of a material that is compatible with the principal structure on the lot which the sign is located.